 Over last few years, I have noticed something very interesting.
-I have observed that, if someone has a good understanding of the PMBOK Guide and practices about 2000 questions, she/he invariably passes the exam.
-Now, this is not an foolproof number.
-The actual number may differ from individual to individual.
-However, you have an extremely good chance of passing the exam, if you do about 2000 PMP sample questions.
+I have observed that, if someone has a good understanding of the PMBOK Guide and practices about 2000 sample questions, she/he invariably passes the exam.

 Let us look at a complete strategy for doing 2000 questions.

-Step I – Practice 500 Questions While Studying PMBOK Guide Concepts
+Step I – Practice 500 Questions While Studying The PMBOK Guide

-While studying the PMBOK Guide concepts, you should practice about 500 questions.
-This will help you in understanding the concepts in sufficient detail.
+You should practice about 500 questions while studying the PMBOK Guide.
+This will help you in understanding the Guide’s concepts in sufficient detail.
 You can take either of the following 2 approaches:

 - If you are studying the PMBOK Guide Knowledge Area (KA) wise, then you should do 30-50 questions for each KA (depending on the size of KA).